-Land allocated for Gypsies and Travellers and Travelling Showpeople will be safeguarded for this purpose so long as a need exists in the District for accommodation for Gypsies and Travellers and Travelling Showpeople.
+Land allocated for gypsies and travellers and travelling showpeople will be safeguarded for this purpose so long as a need exists in the District for accommodation for gypsies and travellers and travelling showpeople.

-Proposals for sites for Gypsies and Travellers and Travelling Showpeople on other land outside existing settlement confines will only be permitted where it is first demonstrated that the development is for occupation by Gypsies and Travellers and Travelling Show People and that the proposed occupant has a need for accommodation that cannot be met on lawful existing or allocated sites in the region.
+Proposals for sites for gypsies and travellers and travelling showpeople on other land outside existing settlement confines will only be permitted where it is first demonstrated that the development is for occupation by gypsies and travellers or travelling showpeople and that the proposed occupant has a need for accommodation that cannot be met on lawful existing or allocated sites in the region.
 In addition development proposals will need to comply with criteria a - e above.

-For the purposes of this policy gypsies and travellers are people who meet the definition in Circular 01/06.
+For the purposes of this policy gypsies and travellers are people who meet the definition in Circular 01/06, as set out in the Core Strategy glossary.